bmatthewshea/Ruby-Enterprise-Final-Patched/README.md

 ----

-###Reason
+###Notes/Reason for this depo

 https://github.com/bacrossland/ruby_enterprise

 I created this because after trying to use the that, I was missing files.
-I needed quick way to clone source out for migration.
+I needed quick way to clone source out for numerous migrations of Ruby code.
 Files that were missing from above - that are available here in this repo (using original REE source):

         source/configure